pjakiela/ECON523/exercises/R3-DD1.md

 dim(e3panel)
 ```

-### Question 2

-Generate a `post` variable equal to one for years after the handwashing policy was implemented (and zero otherwise) and a `treatment` variable equal to one for the doctors' wing (and zero otherwise).

 ### Question 3

-Generate the interaction term you need to estimate a difference-in-differences model in a regression framework.
+Generate a `treatment` variable equal to one for the doctors' wing (and zero otherwise).
+Then generate the interaction term you need to estimate a difference-in-differences model in a regression framework.

 ### Question 4

-Implement difference-in-differences in an OLS regression framework.
-Store your results.
+Question 4 is about variable labels, so not relevant if you are using R.

 ### Question 5

+Implement (standard 2x2) difference-in-differences in an OLS regression framework.
 The code below will create a data frame containing the coefficients and standard errors from your regression.
 Adapt the code from the In-Class Activity to format the values (rounding them to two or three decimal places and then converting them to strings).
+What is the coefficient on your txpost (treatment x post) variable? what is the standard error?
 ```
 results <- model$coeftable[,1:2]
 ```

 ### Question 6

+Now implement differences in differences while controlling for year fixed effects: omit the `post` variable from your regression, and use `feols` to include year fixed effects.
+Add your results from this regression to the `results` data frame.
+What is the coefficient on your `txpost` variable? what is the standard error?
+Did including fixed effects improve the precision of your estimates?

+### Question 7

 Modify the `results` data frame so that it is ready to be exported to excel.
 You are free to leave the coefficients and standard errors in separate columns if you wish, but make sure to add well-formatted labels for the rows and clean up the column names.

-### Question 7

-Adapt the code from the In-Class Activity to export your regression results to excel.

 ### Question 8